Geotab/cordova-geotab-iox-usb-manager/README.md

+## Archived
+This Cordova plugin is now archived and is no longer supported by Geotab.

 # cordova-geotab-iox-usb-manager

 Plugin for data exchange between Android device and Geotab's GO device via IOX-USB wire

 To use this plugin you need just call the plugin's method `setCallback(cb)` with `cb` function.